mahasigma-sunib/strukly/README.md

 (make sure your active directory is in the project root and not strukly-backend)

+Make sure `.env` file is present.

 ```sh
 docker compose up -d
 ```

 If there were changes to the backend code, please run with `--build` flag.

-If you're done you can just run:
+To turn off the backend server:

 ```sh
 docker compose down
 ```

-#### Local run without Docker
+#### Running The Backend Without Docker

 If you are working on the backend and need live reload:

-Ensure you have a postgres server running and set `strukly-backend/.env` environment variables.
+1. Ensure you have a postgres server running
+2. Set `strukly-backend/.env` environment variables.

 ```sh
 cd strukly-backend